agude/agude.github.io/_posts/2022-06-13-my_luck_resume.md

 ---
 layout: post
-title: "My Resume with Annotated Luck"
+title: "A Career Involves Luck: My Annotated Resume"
 description: >
   My career has been a great success so far and a lot of that success has been due to luck.
 In this post I catalog all the lucky breaks I can remember in